Quick Navigation

 For the first 1-3 days after surgery, make sure the dog rests and does not move or run too much.

-Bring the dog to the veterinarian straight once if fluid or discharge comes out of the incision or if the dog looks in a lot of discomfort.
+Bring the dog to the veterinarian straight once if fluid or discharge comes out of the incision or if the dog looks in a lot of discomforts.

 Stopping Male Dog From Smelling Female Dog In Heat – Recap

-Even if you do your hardest to keep the dogs apart at home, the male dog’s aggressive behavior toward the female may be tricky to manage.
+Despite your best efforts, the male dog’s aggressive behavior toward the female may be challenging to control.

 Keep a male pooch peaceful by keeping him away from a female dog in heat since he will not control his responses to her.